aho38/aho38.github.io/about_me.md

 aside: true
 ---

+Hi, I'm Alex Ho.

-You can also find my updated <a href="https://github.com/aho38/aho38.github.io/blob/master/assets/cv/aho_cv.pdf">CV here</a>.
+Most of my research involves machine learning and optimiztion especially in signal processing and image processing.
+You can find my updated <a href="https://github.com/aho38/aho38.github.io/blob/master/assets/cv/aho_cv.pdf">CV here</a>.

+This is my favorite song I like to share with you. (:
 {% include video.html id="m3lF2qEA2cw" title="Radiohead Creep Cover" %}

 {% comment %}